 Many of the characters from Disney’s “The Lion King” use words in Swahili as names.

 Malagasy is different to the other languages of Africa.
 Before the French colonised the island of Madagascar, it was inhabited by the people of South-East Asia.
-For this reason, it is related to other languages spoken in Indonesia, Malaysia, the Philippines and Polynesia.
+This is the reason behind its relation to other languages spoken in Indonesia, Malaysia, the Philippines and Polynesia.

-There are 11 official languages in South Africa: English, Zulu, Xhosa, Afrikaans, Northern Sotho, Tswana, Tsonga, Swati, Venda and Sotho.
+There are 8 national languages and 11 official languages in South Africa: English, Zulu, Xhosa, Afrikaans, Northern Sotho, Tswana, Tsonga, Swati, Venda and Sotho.
 According to the country’s census, only 2% of South Africans speak one of these languages as their main language.

 The Ge’ez system is used to write Amharic and Tigrinya.
 This writing system is called “Fidel”, which means writing or alphabet.
 Amharic is the official language of Ethiopia, while Tigrinya is mainly spoken in Eritrea and northern Ethiopia, in the Horn of Africa.